adisor86/poc/Readme.md

 ##B2.
 API automation
 For the API scenarios I used Rest Assured 4.5.
 Main packages used for the API tests are the following:
 * **api.dto** - it contains the API object models - e.g. User model
-* **RestApiClient.class** - wrapper over RestAssured where I implemented the HTTP methods while adding all the needed customization;
+* **RestApiClient.java** - wrapper over RestAssured where I implemented the HTTP methods while adding all the needed customization;
 * **tests.api** - test class containing all API scenarios in where I validate basic CRUD operations on User resource

 When it comes the application under test, I used [https://gorest.co.in/](https://gorest.co.in/).